 For your child this would mean:

-Your child will have been identified by the class teacher/SENCO (or you will have raised your concerns) as needing more specialist input instead of, or in addition to, quality first teaching, School Action provision and intervention groups.
+Your child will have been identified by the class teacher/Inclusion Manager (or you will have raised your concerns) as needing more specialist input instead of, or in addition to, quality first teaching, School Action provision and intervention groups.

 You will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward to aid their progress.